alanmitchell/bmon-website/guide/appx-config-lorawan.md

 *WRITE* button at the bottom of the screen and tap the sensor.
 Further explanation is available in the appropriate Elsys manual.

-The Elsys sensor app has a time-saving feature called *Multiple Write.*
+The Elsys Sensor App has a time-saving feature called *Multiple Write.*
 You can turn this feature On from the drop-down menu in the upper left of the App (three horizontal bars).
 With this feature On, you can write the same settings to multiple sensors of the same type (e.g. ELT-Lite or